Unorganized queues are always a miserable experience.

 You may think this example paints too perfect of a picture, but it’s based on real feedback that we’ve gotten from our clients around the world.

-Qminder has already been in use by Hospital Corporation of America, St. John’s Medical Center, Cure The 4 Kids Foundation, and the National Blood Service of Latvia.
+Qminder has already been in use by Hospital Corporation of America, St. John’s Medical Center and Cure The 4 Kids Foundation.
 We’ve heard nothing but praises from both patients, medical staff and business analysts.

 The overwhelmingly positive feedback tells us that we are on the right track, and the healthcare industry only stands to benefit from implementing queue management systems.